crwilcox/chriswilcoxracing.github.io/_posts/2018-06-11-WMRRA Round 3.md

 {% include display_results.html %}

 # Report:

-I started the weekend intending to race in 6 races, but by the end of Saturday I realized that wasn't going to happen.
-I was still recovering from an illness the from the week prior and I was clearly worn out.
-For me personally this turned into a 'survive' type weekend.
+I started the weekend intending to race in 6 races, but by the end of Saturday I realized that wasn’t going to happen.
+I was still recovering from an illness I had the week prior and I was clearly worn out.
+For me this turned into a ‘survive’ type weekend.

 I was happy I was able to hold my own once in a race.
 It is always interesting how once the light goes out you have the energy needed to complete the task.
 I wish my results could have been better, but I think I did about as well as I could.

-I want to thank my wife for helping me so much this weekend.
+I want to thank my wife Anna Piechowski for helping me so much this weekend.
 I am sure it was even more work than usual and she was there helping me every step of the way.